dwysocki/lojic/doc/grammar.md

 T      : F XOR F
        | F
 	   ;
-F      : A AND A
+F      : G AND G
-       | A
+       | G
 	   ;
-A      :   NOT A
+G      :   NOT G
-       | G
+       | A
 	   ;
-G      : LP EXP RP
+A      : LP EXP RP
        | ID
 	   | LIT
 	   ;